-To set your personal exchange rules and establish a flow of trades, you need to create your own offers.
-This guide gives you an overview of how to create an offer to sell crypto on Paxful.
+To set your personal exchange rules and establish a flow of trades, you need to create your own offers to sell crypto on Paxful.
+This guide gives you an overview of how to create one.
 If you are interested in existing offers of other Paxful traders, please see our guide on selling cryptocurrency.

 Here’s a short video on how to create an offer: